Toward Dignity-Aware AI: Next-Generation Elderly Monitoring from Fall Detection to ADL: Vision and Conceptual Framework

 \subsection{Synthetic Data and Data Scarcity}

-To address class imbalance, we employ conditional GANs (cGANs) trained on SISFall to synthesize rare fall patterns (Figure ~\ref{fig:cgan}).
-While the figure depicts the general GAN setup, note that LiDAR-derived inputs mentioned in earlier drafts are not included in current experiments.
+To address class imbalance, we employ conditional GANs (cGANs) trained on SISFall to synthesize rare fall patterns (Figure~\ref{fig:cgan}).
+While the figure depicts the general GAN setup, note that the current experiments focus exclusively on IMU-based SISFall inputs, and multi-modal GAN extensions will be explored in future smart-room studies.